liguowang/cpgtools/README.md

                         (represented by "methyl_count,total_count", eg.
                         "20,30") with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be regular or compressed by 'gzip' or 'bz'.
+This file can be a regular text file or compressed file (*.gz, *.bz2) or accessible url.
   -g GROUP_FILE, --group=GROUP_FILE
                         Group file define the biological groups of each samples.
 It is a comma-separated 2 columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
 It must have a header row.
 Sample IDs shoud match to the "Data file".
-Note: automatically switch to use ANOVA if more than 2 groups were defined in this file.
   -o OUT_FILE, --output=OUT_FILE
                         Prefix of output file.
 ```